 “Our facility in Utuado is hard to access.
 We have to use large, commercial trucks, which limits the supply of water and fuel – two essential inputs to safely and regularly operate the clinic there.
 This grant will allow us to supplement the deliveries of fuel and water using smaller, private vehicles and ensure we are able to maintain our normal working hours with sufficient inputs to treat people in a clean, functional facility in a community that was highly affected [by Hurricane Maria].” -Señor Dionisio Medina, Project Manager, Corporacion de Servicios Medicos (CSM) – Hatillo

-At the same time, our pharmacists are working with the Ministry of Health and the Pan-American Health Organization (PAHO) to help restore the pharmaceutical supply chain in Dominica.
-This includes providing critical medicines and medical supplies—known as an International Emergency Health Kit—that we delivered to Dominica to help provide care for up to 10,000 people for three months.
+At the same time, our pharmacists worked with the Ministry of Health and the Pan-American Health Organization (PAHO) to help restore the pharmaceutical supply chain in Dominica.
+This included providing critical medicines and medical supplies—known as an International Emergency Health Kit—that we delivered to Dominica to help provide care for up to 10,000 people for three months.
 These medicines and supplies were distributed to Salibya Health Center, Princess Margaret Hospital, and Newtown health facility.

 International Medical Corps, in collaboration with Pharmacists Without Borders/Pharmaciens Sans Frontières, is also supporting the Central Medical Store (CMS) of Dominica’s Ministry of Health.
 Rotating teams of two volunteer pharmacists are assisting the CMS to sort, organize, and inventory medicines and supplies.
 They have also updated stock records, inventory levels, and established records of medical demand based on consumption.
 In the coming week, the teams will facilitate pharmaceutical distribution from the CMS to hospitals and clinics, providing supply chain support that will ensure local facilities and communities have access to the care and supplies they need.